google/WebFundamentals/src/content/en/updates/2019/05/chromium-chronicle-2.md

 ## Debugging Stage

 A number of [command-line flags][useful-command-lines] are useful for fixing flaky tests.
-For example, **--enable-pixel-output-in-tests** will render the actual browser UI.
+For example, **'--enable-pixel-output-in-tests'** will render the actual browser UI.

 **Have fallback tools** if the debugger makes flakiness disappear.
 It's